 Once a tropical cyclone has been identified, forecasters evaluate the state of the atmosphere and analyze computer models to project the storm's movement.
 Sometimes you will see the "spaghetti-plots" which show a number of possible storm paths, all generated by a different computer model.
 The National Hurricane Center will smooth out these differing plots into a forecast cone.
 The cone accounts for forecast errors and additional uncertainty.
 On average, the center of the tropical cyclone will remain inside of the cone 60-70% of the time.
 Always remember that the cone forecasts the path of the storm's center and tropical cyclone effects may still be felt well outside of the cone.

 Should a storm approach land, tropical storm and hurricane watches and warnings may be issued.
 Coastal locations will feature a colored outline on the map.
-Hurricane warnings are crimson and hurricane watches are magenta.
-Tropical storm warnings are brick red and tropical storm watches are a coral pink.
-In a major hurricane, extreme wind warnings may be issued and colored dark orange.
+New in 2015, there will be a prototype storm surge watch/warning graphic to highlight coastal areas with an enhanced risk of life threatening inundation.
+In a major hurricane, extreme wind warnings may be issued as well.
 Rare, these warnings are for areas expected to be impacted by the eye-wall of a hurricane with winds exceeding 115mph.

 When a storm is forecast to make landfall, a wind speed probability map will be issued.
 Hashed out, colored areas will denote the chances of tropical storm force and hurricane force winds for a given area.
 The product accounts for the track, peak winds and size of the storm.
 This graphic accounts for the fact that tropical cyclone effects can be felt well away from the "forecast cone" and the storm's center of circulation.

-WBRZ.com will keep you updated, featuring additional information about tropical cyclones through Hurricane Preparedness Week.
+The WBRZ Weather Team will bring you more throughout the week, featuring additional information about tropical cyclones through Hurricane Preparedness Week.
 You can get much more by also visiting www.nhc.noaa.gov/prepare/